 - Financial support for personnel, hardware or telescope access time

 - Carrying out observations for NANOGrav

 - Carrying out timing analyses of NANOGrav data for gravitational-wave related work

 - Data management

 Five levels of membership exist for individuals fulfilling the above requirements:

-- are undergraduate students who contribute to NANOGrav by carrying out relevant research with an Associate or Full Member and have been accepted as members according to the process described below.
+- are undergraduate students who contribute to NANOGrav by carrying out relevant research with an Associate or Full Member.

 - are graduate students, post-docs or senior researchers/faculty members who have completed at least 12 months in the Collaboration and have had their membership status reviewed by the process described below.
 Within this category are Senior Personnel, who are Full Members with permanent positions, or in positions that they sustain through research funding, and who have been Full Members of NANOGrav for at least two years.
 They have additional service and voting responsibilities as defined below and in the by-laws.